This post may contain affiliate links. Please read our disclosure policy.

 • Preheat the oven to 400°F (200°C).

-• In a medium bowl, stir together the melted butter and sugar.
-Add the egg yolk, vanilla, and milk, then whisk until smooth.
-Stir in the dry ingredients until just combined, then gently fold in the blueberries.
+• In a medium bowl, stir together the melted butter and sugar until combined.
+Add the egg yolk, vanilla, and milk and whisk until smooth.

-• Pour the batter into a buttered 10-ounce ramekin and place it on a baking sheet.
+• Spoon the batter into a buttered 10-ounce ramekin and set the ramekin on a small rimmed baking sheet.

-• Bake for 15-20 minutes, until the top is golden and a skewer inserted in the center comes out clean.
+• Bake for 15 to 20 minutes, until the top is golden and a toothpick inserted in the center comes out with just a few moist crumbs.

 Notes